Eucalyptus zopherophloia: Description

 Eucalyptus zopherophloia is a spreading mallee that typically grows to a height of 2.5-6 m and forms a lignotuber.
 It has rough, fibrous bark over part or all of the trunks, smooth grey bark above.
 The adult leaves are arranged alternately, the same shade of dull to slightly glossy light green on both sides, narrow lance-shaped to narrow elliptical, 45-103 mm long and 5-13 mm wide, tapering to a petiole 5-17 mm long.
 The flower buds are arranged in leaf axils in groups of nine or eleven on an unbranched peduncle 4-15 mm long, the individual buds on pedicels 1-4 mm long.
 Mature buds are oval, 7-10 mm long and 4-5 mm wide with a rounded operculum.
 Flowering occurs between October and January and the flowers are creamy white.
 The fruit is a woody conical capsule 6-10 mm long and 6-9 mm wide with the valves near rim level.

+Trees can reach an age of 70 years.